zooniverse/scribeAPI/README.md

 <h1> Scribe API </h1>
-Scribe is an framework for generating crowd sources transcriptions of image based documents.
+Scribe is a framework for crowdsourcing the transcription of text-based documents, particularly documents that are not well suited for Optical Character Recognition.

   <h2>Domain Overview</h2>
-  There are a number of domain entities in Scribe:
+  There are a number of domain entities in Scribe.
+Check out the docs for examples and explanations.
     <ul>
       <li>Project</li>
       <li>Subject</li>